n1xan/graphana-influxdb-reports-setup/README.md

-# Setup scripts for InfluxDB storage in docker and reporting in Grafana
+# Performance & Load Testing Infrastructure Setup

 The following file will present instructions for complete Performance Testing infrastucture setup on your local machine.
 The infrastructure contains the following tools and integrations: